2020 Nova Scotia attacks: Debert and Shubenacadie attacks

 Wortman shot and killed a nearby motorist who had stopped to help Stevenson, and drove off in the victim's silver Ford Escape SUV.
 Police announced the vehicle change at 11:06.
 Shortly thereafter, Wortman killed a woman he knew at her Shubenacadie home.
-He changed clothes again and stole her Mazda 3 to drive away.
+He changed clothes again and stole her Mazda3 to drive away.
 By 11:24, he was spotted continuing south along Highway 102 through Milford.

 Enfield shootout and Wortman's death

 Over thirteen hours after police began pursuing him, at 11:26 a.m., Wortman stopped to refuel at the Irving Big Stop service area in Enfield, 92 km south of Portapique and 40 km north of Halifax.
 Two RCMP officers arrived, one drawing his firearm as he exited the vehicle, immediately aiming at Wortman inside the car.
 Wortman raised Stevenson's sidearm to his head and fired; the officers fatally shot him.

 One officer discharged his rifle 11 times, the other one discharged his pistol 12 times.
-The shooter was struck twice in the head, twice in the neck, seven times in the right arm, once in the left arm, and had 25 wounds to his torso.
+Wortman was struck twice in the head, twice in the neck, seven times in the right arm, once in the left arm, and had 25 wounds to his torso.

 Wortman's death was confirmed by police at 11:40 a.m.
 According to a partially redacted document, Wortman's spouse said he had been on his way to Halifax to "get" someone before he was killed.
 Local authorities went to a residence to provide protection for its two occupants.

 Victims

-Wortman killed 22 people, including Constable Heidi Stevenson.
+Wortman killed 22 people, including RCMP Constable Heidi Stevenson.
 The other officer he shot, Constable Chad Morrison, survived, as did the man he shot in Portapique who first reported his possible use of a police car.
 Wortman tied up and injured his partner before she escaped at the start of the rampage.
 Thirteen of the dead were found in Portapique, four in Wentworth, two in Debert, and three in Shubenacadie.
 They are believed to have died from gunshot wounds.
 Eight of the victims were found in the remains of structure fires.
-Wortman also killed two dogs and injured two others.

 According to RCMP commissioner Brenda Lucki, some of Wortman's first victims were closely connected to him, but over time, those he attacked were selected more at random.
 The Globe and Mail reported that one of the victims in Wentworth had previously gone hunting with Wortman, while CBC News reported that another victim owned the property in Portapique that was subject to a dispute between Wortman and his uncle.

+Clinton Ellison, one of the survivors of the shooting and the brother of victim Corrie Ellison, later died by suicide in May 2026, after struggling with PTSD due to the shooting.